nuclearGoblin/Dungeon-AI/sphinx/source/index.rst

    :param pips: How many pips to give out.
 (Default: 0)
    :type pips: int

-   :return: A button to claim pips and check for levelup.
+   :return: A button to claim pips and reminder to check for levelup.

+..image::pips

 ..
   _mob_attack